enyojs/enyo-docs/developer-guide/building-apps/managing-data/building-data-driven-apps.md

 ## Binding Models and Collections to Views

-As discussed above, in Enyo we can easily bind properties from any `enyo.Object` or `enyo.Model` to properties of the controls that make up your app views.
+As discussed above, in Enyo we can easily bind properties from any `enyo/Object` or `enyo/Model` to properties of the controls that make up your app views.
 Without using bindings, one would typically initialize the view's properties programmatically and handle view events programmatically to keep the view and model data in sync.